Countries With the Most Time Zones (and Why France Beats Everyone)

 France: a global time-zone arc from Pacific to Antarctic

 This chain of islands and distant regions is why France shows up at the top of almost every “countries with the most time zones” list.
-Some writers even add a thirteenth time zone for France’s uninhabited Antarctic claim, which is why you will see both “12” and “13” in different quizzes and blog posts.
+Some writers add a thirteenth time zone for a French Antarctic claim, which is why you will see both “12” and “13” in different quizzes and blog posts.

 United States: continental spread plus scattered islands

-In everyday life, this means a “national” live TV event can start at one local time on the East Coast, another in California and a completely different time again for Guam or American Samoa.
-Airlines, sports leagues and the federal government rely heavily on UTC and clear time-zone abbreviations to keep schedules in sync.
+In everyday life, this means a “national” live TV event can start at one local time on the East Coast, another in California, and a completely different time again for Guam or American Samoa.
+Airlines, sports leagues, and the federal government rely heavily on UTC and clear time-zone labels to keep schedules in sync.

 Russia: 11 zones across Eurasia